 This isn’t comedy, my friends.
 This is stupidity.
 Pure and utter stupidity.
 And I’m so glad I don’t have to support A Haunted House 2 at the box office, because it truly would have pained me to do so.
 So thank you for not making me laugh, A Haunted House.
 Sincerely.
 Thank you.

 It’s time you either go away or start being funny, horror spoofs.
-And I’m leaning more towards the former.
+And I’m leaning more toward the former.

 Support Halloween Love